Carry On Up the Khyber: Plot

 Sir Sidney Ruff-Diamond is Queen Victoria's Governor in the Indian province of Kalabar near the Khyber Pass.
 The province is defended by the feared 3rd Foot and Mouth Regiment, who are said to not wear anything under their kilts.
 When a soldier, the inept Private Widdle, is found wearing underpants after an encounter with the warlord Bungdit Din, chief of the warlike Burpa tribe, the Khasi of Kalabar plans to use this information to incite a rebellion in Kalabar.
-He aims to dispel the "tough" image of the Devils in Skirts by revealing that, contrary to popular belief, they actually wear underpants underneath their kilts.
+He aims to dispel the "tough" image of the "Devils in Skirts" by revealing that, contrary to popular belief, they actually wear underpants underneath their kilts.

 A diplomatic operation ensues on the part of the British, who fail to publicly prove that the incident was an aberration.
-The Governor's wife, in the hope of luring the Khasi into bed with her, takes a photograph of an inspection in which many of the soldiers present are found wearing underpants, and takes it to him.
+In a subsequent inspection all soldiers present are found wearing underpants, prompting the Governor to issue a related command invoking the military manual.
+Meanwhile, the Governor's wife, in the hope of luring the Khasi into bed, takes a photograph of the inspection and takes it to him.
 With this hard evidence in hand, the Khasi would be able to muster a ferocious Afghan invasion force, storm the Khyber Pass and capture India from the British; but Lady Ruff-Diamond insists that he sleep with her before she parts with the photograph.
 He delays on account of her unattractiveness, eventually taking her away with him to Bungdit Din's palace.
 Meanwhile, the Khasi's daughter, Princess Jelhi, reveals to the British Captain Keene, with whom she has fallen in love, that the Governor's wife has eloped, and a team is dispatched to ensure the return of both her and the photograph.